-The 2015 team still holds numerous records in the franchise’s history, including driving in 351 runs throughout the season, as well as recording a team ERA of 3.19 while giving up just 226 earned runs.
-Individually, Michael Strem tied the franchise single-game record for most doubles in a game with three, while Trevor Charpie tied the single-season franchise record with 11 saves and Sheldon Miks tied the single-season record with a complete-game shutout.
+The team still holds numerous records in the franchise’s history, including driving in 351 runs throughout the season, as well as recording a team ERA of 3.19 while giving up just 226 earned runs.
+Individually, Michael Strem tied the single-game record for most doubles in a game with three, while Trevor Charpie tied the single-season record with 11 saves and Sheldon Miks tied the single-season record with a complete-game shutout.

 That season, the Rox had two players represent them at the 2015 Northwoods League All-Star Game in Wisconsin Rapids.
 Reese Gregory, earning his third straight selection in the game, and Trevor Charpie appeared in the North Division All-Star team for St. Cloud.

 Trevor Charpie was named the Rox MVP for the 2015 season.

-During the 2016 season, the Rox carried its success on from the 2015 season with Field Manager Augie Rodriguez leading the team for a fifth year.
-St. Cloud finished with an overall record of 48-23 to sit atop the North Division at the end of the summer, including a second-half record of 24-12 to be crowned second-half champions while returning to the playoffs for a second straight season.
+Field Manager Augie Rodriguez returned for a fifth year.
+The team finished with an overall record of 48-23 to sit atop the North Division at the end of the summer, including a second-half record of 24-12 to be crowned second-half champions while returning to the playoffs for a second straight season.

 That summer, the Rox had a franchise-record six players selected to take part in the 2016 Northwoods League All-Star Game in Kenosha.
 Drew Freedman, Ricky Ramirez, TJ Friedl, Austin Dubsky, Collin Strall and Logan Salow all represented St. Cloud as North Division All-Stars.
 Ramirez also competed in the Home Run Derby.